eduardostarling/restio/docs/source/FRAMEWORK.md

 ```

-All models within the framework need to be decorated as [dataclasses](https://docs.python.org/3/library/dataclasses.html).
+Models within the framework could be decorated as [dataclasses](https://docs.python.org/3/library/dataclasses.html), and this is the recommended approach.
 On the example above, we use our own wrapper decorator **mdataclass** that will transform **_Person_** into a dataclass on the background.
+If not using dataclasses, please make sure that the constructor of **BaseModel** is called.
+All examples in this documentation will use dataclasses to define models.

 Naturally, a model on the remote server could contain relationships with other models types.
 It is possible to replicate that behavior on the client side.
 For example, if we need to represent a **_Company_** model as a remote object, we could simple extend the code above with the following: